gigawhitlocks/emacs-configs/README.md

 ### Theme lists

-I have separated the Doom themes into light and dark, so I can have a randomly chosen light theme in the late morning and early afternoon, and switch back to a dark theme at other times.
+I used phind.com to separate the Doom themes into light and dark, so I can have a randomly chosen light theme in the late morning and early afternoon, and switch back to a dark theme at other times.
+Unfortunately, Phind didn't do the job perfectly, so some of these are in the wrong category.
+I might fix it at some point, I don't know; it doesn't really matter.

 I'll curate the lists as I use the new functionality, to remove ones I don't like.